openline-ai/openline.ai/guides/connectors/zendesk-support.md

 :::info

-To create an API key in Zendesk, you'll need Zendesk admin privileges and that your API Access tokens are enabled.
+To create an API key in Zendesk, you'll need Zendesk admin privileges and make sure that your API Access tokens are enabled.

 :::